9 Favorite Upstate New York Getaways for Families

-Baseball and Americana Charm in Cooperstown
+6. Baseball and Americana Charm in Cooperstown

 Cooperstown is more than just baseball.
-A stop at the Farmers’ Museum gives a window into rural 19th century life.
-Set up as a recreated 1845 village, costumed guides demonstrate the traditions of the region.
+A stop at the Farmers Museum gives a window into rural 19th-century life.
+Set up as a re-created 1845 village, costumed guides demonstrate the traditions of the region.
 Ramble about the cottages and watch a newspaper being printed or horseshoes being made.
 Top it all off with a ride on the Empire State Carousel, where kids may ride on one of 24 indigenous New York State animals.
 The Fenimore Art Museum is another worthy stop.
 Built on the grounds of James Fenimore Cooper’s former estate, the broad collection of Native American handicrafts is a winner.

 Family swim spot Lake Placid offers pristine public beaches and water, as well as access to hiking trails.
 Photo via ROOST/LakePlacid.com

-Northern New York – Adirondacks
+Upstate New York Getaways in the Adirondacks

-Swimming, Hiking and Wildlife in Lake Placid
+8. Swimming, Hiking, and Wildlife in Lake Placid

 Don’t skip the 40-minute drive to the Wild Center in Tupper Lake.
-Nestled in the mountains, it’s a favorite with lovers of the great outdoors, thanks to its miles of unspoiled paths, variety of wildlife and new Wild Walk.
+Nestled in the mountains, it’s a favorite with lovers of the great outdoors, thanks to its miles of unspoiled paths, variety of wildlife, and Wild Walk.
 This connecting trail of elevated bridges is nestled in the treetops of the forest.
 You’ll feel as if you can touch the clouds as your senses are offered an awesome perspective that may just transform the way you view the natural world.
 Numerous exhibit halls beckon to be explored and animal encounters are a delight.